 - Routing of an Emergency SM over IMS to an emergency response centre serving the UE location, including in roaming case.

-- Routing of replies from the emergency response centre.

 - Identifying the type of emergency service (police, ambulance, fire brigade, etc.), using the same identification methods as for emergency calls.

 The architectures for SMS and SMS over IP (see TS 23.204), and the architectural principles of Emergency Services (see TS 23.167) will be used as a basis.